 Benefits of green supply chains

-On a broader perspective, green supply chains help us to protect the planet and preserve the resources for future generations.
+From a broader perspective, green supply chains help us to protect the planet and preserve the resources for future generations.
 But there are several other benefits for the organization as well.

 - Minimize pollution: When companies try to implement green practices at each stage of a product lifecycle, they can minimize the harmful effect that it may have on the environment.

 - Enhance reputation: Nowadays, customers prefer socially responsible brands.
 Several big names have faced reputational damage pertaining to the environmental hazards caused by their business operations.
-Due to this reason, most organizations are adopting the green approach to enhance their reputation.
+Due to this reason, most organizations are adopting a green approach to enhance their reputation.

 is the misconception that it’s expensive.
 However, the fact is that it helps the companies reduce costs.
-For instance, when a company reply on local sourcing, it is reducing the wastage of energy as well as saving transportation costs.
+For instance, when a company replies on local sourcing, it is reducing the wastage of energy as well as saving transportation costs.

 - Improve business: Investing in green initiatives will demonstrate the organization’s commitment to the planet and also the human race.
 This is beneficial in satisfying partners, customers and the authorities that help them win more business.

-Best practices in implementing green supply chain
+Best practices in implementing the green supply chain

 - Green product and process design: The green product and process design include various aspects like the use of environmentally friendly raw materials, design for minimized consumption of material and energy and the reduction of waste in the entire process.
 Green design and manufacturing of products encourage reusing, recycling and remanufacturing of products.

 - Green transportation and reverse logistics: Organizations must evaluate the mode of transport that they use for their products.
-They must analyze their network to find out the ways for consolidating shipments to maximize efficiency and reduce wastage.
+They must analyze their network to find ways of consolidating shipments to maximize efficiency and reduce wastage.
 Undeniably, global logistical and supply chain operations mainly depend on energy as well as fossil fuel, which harms the environment.
 To avoid this, organizations can use renewable energy and biofuels.
 Companies must also focus on end-of-life management and ensure disposing of the existing product responsibly, transitioning to

 a different product causing minimal damage to the environment.